cybermagese/raw-hue-api/README.md

 ## Usage

-In order to use this api, you will need to know the IP address of the Hue Bridge and have or create a local username (I used huejay)
+In order to use this api, you will need to know the IP address of the Hue Bridge and have or create a local username

 ```node
 const api = require('raw-hue-api');